The Bankrate promise

 The Blue Cash Preferred® Card from American Express is frequently considered one of the best credit cards for groceries, and for good reason.
 This card gives you 6 percent cash back on up to $6,000 in spending at U.S. supermarkets each year, as well as an unlimited 6 percent back on select U.S. streaming services.
-Cardholders also receive 3 percent cash back on transit and U.S. gas station purchases and 1 percent back on all other purchases—and that’s on top of the generous welcome bonus available in the first three months.
+Cardholders also receive 3 percent cash back on transit and U.S. gas station purchases and 1 percent back on all other purchases.
+That’s on top of a generous welcome bonus where you can earn a $250 statement credit after you spend $3,000 within the first six months.

 Details of the Amex Blue Cash Preferred

-- 6 percent cash back on up to $6,000 spent at U.S. supermarkets each year (then 1 percent back)
+- 6 percent cash back on up to $6,000 spent at U.S. supermarket purchases each year (then 1 percent back)

 - 6 percent back on select U.S. streaming services

-- 3 percent back on U.S. gas station purchases
+- 3 percent back on U.S. gas station and transit purchases (including taxis or ride-shares, parking, tolls, public transit)

 - 1 percent back on everything else

-The Amex Blue Cash Preferred also lets you enjoy an introductory 0 percent APR on purchases for 12 months, followed by a variable APR of 13.99 percent to 23.99 percent.
+The Amex Blue Cash Preferred also lets you enjoy an introductory 0 percent APR on purchases and balance transfers for 12 months, followed by a variable APR of 16.99 percent to 27.99 percent.
 This makes it an attractive option for cardholders who need to make a large purchase and pay it off slowly over time.

 Is the Blue Cash Preferred Card from American Express worth it?

 Only you can decide if the Amex Blue Cash Preferred is worth it or whether you should consider another rewards credit card altogether.
-However, there are quite a few details to consider before you decide, including the following:
+However, there are quite a few details to take a look at before you decide, including the following:

-One of the biggest reasons to sign up for the Amex Blue Cash Preferred Card is its lucrative rewards scheme, which lets you rack up 6 percent cash back on up to $6,000 spent at U.S. supermarkets each year (then 1 percent back), 6 percent back on select U.S. streaming services, 3 percent back on U.S. gas station purchases and transit and 1 percent back on everything else.
-When you take time to run the numbers, it’s easy to see where this card can be worth it—even after accounting for the $95 annual fee, you’ll pay the second year and beyond.
+One of the biggest reasons to sign up for the Amex Blue Cash Preferred card is its lucrative rewards scheme, which lets you rack up 6 percent cash back on up to $6,000 spent at U.S. supermarkets each year (then 1 percent back), 6 percent back on select U.S. streaming services, 3 percent back on U.S. gas station and transit purchases and 1 percent back on everything else.
+When you take the time to run the numbers, it’s easy to see where this card can be worth it, even after accounting for the $0 intro annual fee for the first year, then $95.

-Let’s say you use your card for $1,108 in U.S. supermarket spending each month ($13,296 per year), which is the average “moderate” amount of spending for a family with two children ages six through eight and nine through 11, according to the USDA.
-Meanwhile, let’s say you spend $2,094 per year on gas, which is the average household expenditure according to data from the Bureau of Labor Statistics.
-To round things out, you also spend another $1,000 on miscellaneous purchases on your card each year.
+To get a better idea of your rewards potential with the Amex Blue Cash Preferred, let’s say you use your card for $1,108 in U.S. supermarket spending each month ($13,296 per year), which is the average “moderate” amount of spending for a family composed of two parents and two children (with one child aged six and one aged nine).
+Meanwhile, let’s say you spend $1,568 per year on gas, which is the average household expenditure for 2020 according to data from the Bureau of Labor Statistics.
+To round things out, you also spend another $1,000 on miscellaneous purchases on your card each month ($12,000 per year).

 In that case, you would earn: